Sundays with Frankenstein

 The Future of Gothic Studies: A Gothic Networking Day, July 2016

-The Centre for the History of the Gothic is hosted a networking day for postgraduates, early career researchers, and academic staff interested in the development of Gothic Studies.
+The Centre for the History of the Gothic hosted a networking day for postgraduates, early career researchers, and academic staff interested in the development of Gothic Studies.

 The networking day took place on 8 July from 11am to 5.30pm and featured: